Wazzabeee/twitter-sentiment-analysis-pyspark/README.md

 In the notebooks directory, you'll find the a Python file called "cluster_logistic_job.py" if you are curious and you want to see how we ran our models in the Cloud.

 ## ETL Pipeline & Live Sentiment Analysis
 Another part of this project was to implement an ETL Pipeline with Live Sentiment Analysis using our pre-trained model, Spark Streaming, Apache Kafka and Docker.
-It will soon be uploaded to this repo !
+[The repository for this part is available here](https://github.com/Wazzabeee/pyspark-etl-twitter/tree/main).